DyversHands/Open-Development/open-software-developer-contract/legal-terms.md

 - If _Dyvers Hands_'s technical representative objects to a particular subcontractor, _Developer_ agrees to stop using that subcontractor to do work under the agreement.

-- _Developer_ agrees to sign a contract with each subcontractor requiring them to abide by the terms of this agreement, assign _Intellectual Property Rights_ to _Developer_, and to abide by any nondisclosure agreement between _Developer_ and _Blockchain Commons_.
+- _Developer_ agrees to sign a contract with each subcontractor requiring them to abide by the terms of this agreement, assign _Intellectual Property Rights_ to _Developer_, and to abide by any nondisclosure agreement between _Developer_ and _Dyvers Hands_.

-- _Developer_ agrees to send _Blockchain Commons_ a copy of any contract with a subcontractor promptly on request.
+- _Developer_ agrees to send _Dyvers Hands_ a copy of any contract with a subcontractor promptly on request.

 ## Appoint Replacement Technical Representatives

-_Developer_ agrees to appoint a replacement technical representative, preapproved by _Blockchain Commons_, if the current one leaves or becomes unavailable.
+_Developer_ agrees to appoint a replacement technical representative, preapproved by _Dyvers Hands_, if the current one leaves or becomes unavailable.

 # Blockchain Commons' Obligations

 ## Pay Developer's Fee

-_Blockchain Commons_ agrees to pay _Developer_ the fee on the schedule on the _Work Order_, if any, and otherwise on this schedule:
+_Dyvers Hands_ agrees to pay _Developer_ the fee on the schedule on the _Work Order_, if any, and otherwise on this schedule:

 - one third of the fee on entering into this agreement